 Living with trees, and enjoying the many benefits that they provide, requires also accepting a certain degree of risk.
 All trees will eventually fall down and both private property owners, and municipal governments, have a responsibility to manage tree-related risk.
 Having a well-documented inspection program of the trees on your property, designed to identify any structural problems of the crown, trunk or roots, will not only reduce the risk of living near trees, but will help limit tree-related liability as well.
 Mr. Plunkett is Tree Risk Assessment Qualified (TRAQ) by the International Society of Arboriculture.

 Recognizing that trees are an asset to their community, many Municipalities have enacted Tree Ordinances that regulate the management of the trees under their jurisdiction.
 It is often illegal and punishable by law to remove, kill, or damage a street or other public tree.
 Failure to adhere to the stipulations of the Tree Ordinance may lead to fines and/or criminal penalties.
-We assist developers, contractors, tree companies, and other parties in navigating any regulations that may exist in the municipalities in which they operate.
+Mr. Plunkett assists developers, contractors, tree companies, and other parties in navigating any regulations that may exist in the municipalities in which they operate.

 Care must be taken during all types of tree work to adhere to Industry standards.
 A single instance of improper pruning can initiate a cascade of health and structural problems that will decrease the health, and increase the liability, of that tree for as long as it stands.
 A tree that is planted incorrectly, over-mulched, or is simply the wrong species for a particular site, has a greatly reduced chance of long-term survival.
-We monitor tree planting, pruning, and other tree care activities, to ensure that project specifications, industry standards of care, and best management practices are followed at all times.
+Mr. Plunkett monitors tree planting, pruning, and other tree care activities, to ensure that project specifications, industry standards of care, and best management practices are followed at all times.